2 Types of VBA Macros in Excel

 Read More: 25 VBA Macro Example for Enhanced Productivity

-VBA function is the second type of VBA procedure.
-Like a worksheet function, A VBA function returns a single value.
-A VBA function can be executed by other VBA procedures or used in worksheet formulas like we use Excel’s built-in functions in a worksheet cell.
+The VBA function is like a worksheet function.
+It returns a single value and can be executed by other VBA procedures or used in worksheet formulas.

 Two types of VBA Macros: VBA Sub procedures & VBA functions